pwrzosek/tJMagnonHolon/docs/src/documentation.md

 # Documentation

-This page contains a complete documentation of implemented types and functions.
+This page contains a list of implemented types, methods and functions.
-Each module has its own separate section for easier navigation.
+All descriptions in the following sections are raw docstrings extracted from corresponding modules.
+Sections are organized in logical order possible to read from top to bottom.
-Each module section ends with table of contents for that module listed in alphabetical order.
+Each section ends with alphabetical index organized by feature type in order Type, Method, Function.

 ## Module tJmodel1D